Medical Detox in Lexington KY

 How Professional Treatment Helps

 Addiction rehab centers work with individuals who have dual dependencies or individual dependencies.
 The staff is highly trained and experienced in detoxification and medical intervention therapies.
-When you arrive we try to ascertain the nature of the addiction and the duration so that we can make your withdrawal from these harmful chemicals as safe, painless and comfortable as possible.
+When you arrive they try to ascertain the nature of the addiction and the duration so that they can make your withdrawal from these harmful chemicals as safe, painless and comfortable as possible.

 Some patients with long-term dependencies on drugs will often require some pharmacological intervention or assistance to get the rest their bodies require to heal from the trauma of drug addiction.
 Your medical provider will perform a complete diagnostic to better understand your individual situation and make a determination that will be in the best interest of your safety and recovery.